-Vehicle Overview The Honda Civic Hybrid offers more premium options than the original but remains technologically unchanged.
-The Civic uses gasoline-electric hybrid technology to reach fuel economy ratings of 40/45 mpg city/highway.
-The Civic Hybrid's main competition is the Toyota Prius.
+The current Civic Hybrid debuted for the 2006 model year and uses gasoline-electric hybrid technology to reach fuel economy ratings of 40/43 mpg city/highway.
+The Civic Hybrid's main competition is the more fuel-efficient Toyota Prius.

 Exterior The Civic Hybrid sedan looks as futuristic as the gas-powered models.
-A-pillars are practically over the front wheels, and the large front doors make it easy to get in and out of the car.
+The front roof pillars are practically over the front wheels, and the large front doors make it easy to get in and out of the car.
+Exterior features include:

 15-inch alloy wheels fitted with low-rolling-resistance tires